orbit-mvi/orbit-mvi/README.md

 ## What is Orbit

-Orbit promotes unidirectional data flow.
-It mimics Redux/MVI-like libraries, making it simpler to use.
-We think of it as MVVM+.
+Orbit's unidirectional data flow, inspired by Redux/MVI, streamlines state management within the MVVM architecture.
+Think of it as MVVM+.

 Main features:
 - Simple, type-safe, coroutine-style, extensible API